jlestrohan/AlineV/README.md

-        trajectory accordingly until it meets an obstacle.if one of the caterpillar is skidding for some reason and the android is starting to lose its heading, it will detect the fault and try to correct its trajectory by regulating the motors power accordingly, guided by its inbuilt BMP280 mag sensor
+        trajectory accordingly until it meets an obstacle.if one of the caterpillar is skidding for some reason and the android is starting to lose its heading, it will detect the fault and try to correct its trajectory by regulating the motors power accordingly, guided by its inbuilt CMPS12 mag sensor
-    *  it is able to record every single movement it makes so it is easy for it to just turn back and come back to a previous location with a relatively good accuracy
+    *  it is able to record every single movement it makes so it is easy for it to just turn back and come back to a previous location with a relatively good accuracy (not implemented yet)
     * Once an obstacle has been detected from the front or rear sensors (bound to where it's actually headed) it will compute the best directional decision to take next according to the side sensors data.